elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/examples/validation.md

     // Validator for the Array
     { validator: emptyField('You need to add at least one tag') }, {
-      // Validator for the Array item
+      // Validator for the items
       validator: containsCharsField({
         message: ({ charsFound }) => {
           return `Remove the char ${charsFound.join(', ')} from the field.`;